-"But now the table rises again a clear foot from the floor, and there stands, not quietly, but strongly undulating, still so that I was able to make the following note on my paper resting on the table, whilst it was at its full height above the ground :- 'Table rose a foot.
-Count 10.
-I wrote this whilst up and undulating.'
-It then gently descended to the floor again.
-We now changed places according to directions, and a gentleman became my right hand neighbor, who, in a minute after, said that he saw a hand which he believed to be his son's.
-I did not see it, nor did I see three fingers which my wife shortly after saw; but in answer to a question, I had three taps on my knee as from a hand, still with no such distinctness as to make me sure what it was.
-At this time, several at once said they saw a light cloudy appearance dart across the room, but, being behind me, I saw nothing of it, a crash, and a large one was thrown down, and brought with some violence and noise under the table. it appeared as if it was in the hands of some vigorous power, and presently we found a jingling of some metallic substance against it, which afterwards proved to be a metal ornamental canopy, which had been unscrewed from the back of the idol, and with which questions were now answered by knocking them together.
+at now the table rises again a clear foot from the and there stands, not quietly, but strongly undustill so that I was able to make the following a my paper resting on the table, whilst it was fall height above the ground :--- 'Table rose a Count 10.
+I wrote this whilst up and undulat-It then gently descended to the floor again.
+We hanged places according to directions, and a genbecame my right hand neighbor, who, in a miner, said that he saw a hand which he believed this son's.
+I did not see it, nor did I see three which my wife shortly after saw; but in answer mestion, I had three taps on my knee as from a still with no such distinctness as to make me what it was.
+At this time, several at once said aw a light cloudy appearance dart across the but, being behind me, I saw nothing of it.
+In one corner of the room, near where we were sitwas a shrine with several Indian idols of bronze.

+nly, there was a commotion amongst them, and

+a crash, and a large one was thrown down, and brought with some violence and noise under the table.
+There it appeared as if it was in the hands of some vigorous power, and presently we found a jingling of some me tallic substance against it, which afterwards proved to be a metal ornamental canopy, which had been unscrewed from the back of the idol, and with which questions were now answered by knocking them together.
 In like manner, loud knocks were made in answer to questions, by rattling the idol against the floor.
 A remark was made as to the want of respect thus indicated, and at once a number of jubilant raps were produced by again knocking the two parts of the idol together.
 Two or three times the idol appeared, pushing up inside of the table cloth, and twice it made its appearance naked above the table, and gently reached the ground again.
 Some flowers were brought from the shrine, and placed in the hand of each person present.
 Our present consisted of a rose and several pinks.
 I felt the rose placed in my hand under the table, all other hands being visible and on the table.